First Hundred Years' War: Battle of Bouvines

 The final confrontation between the armies of Philip and the coalition led by Otto, was now inevitable, after several weeks of approach and avoidance.
 Otto's army had a sizeable English contingent on the right-wing led by William Longespée, the illegitimate son of Henry II and half brother to John.
 On Sunday 27 July 1214 the army of Philip, pursued by the coalition, arrived at Bouvines to cross the bridge over the Marque.
 At that Sunday, the prohibition to fight was absolute for Christians, but Otto decided to go on with the offensive, hoping to surprise the enemy while crossing the bridge.

-Philip's army was greatly surprised from the rear, but he quickly reorganized his troops before they could be engaged on the bridge.
+Philip's army was greatly surprised from the rear, but he quickly reorganised his troops before they could be engaged on the bridge.
 They quickly turned against the coalition.
 The French right wing fought against the Flemish knights, led by Ferdinand.
 At the center where fiercest of the fighting occurred, Philip and Otto fought in person.
 In the cavalry melee, Philip was unseated, and he fell, but his knights protected him, offered him a fresh horse, and the king resumed the assault until Otto ordered a retreat.
 Finally, on the left, the supporters of Philip ended the career of Renaud de Dammartin who was leading the knights from Brabant, as well as Longespée, both of whom were captured by the French after a long resistance.
 Fate had turned in favor of Philip, despite the numerical inferiority of his troops.
 The victory was decisive: the Emperor fled, Philip's men captured 130 prisoners, including five counts, including the reviled traitor, Renaud of Dammartin, and the Count of Flanders, Ferdinand.